 - PHP version 5.5.9+

-- The PHP-FPM status page is enabled on all nodes you want to monitor
+- The PHP-FPM status page needs to be enabled on all nodes that you want to monitor and the PHP-FPM status page needs to be enabled for access from

 Enable PHP-FPM monitoring globally